seqeralabs/nf-k8s-best-practices/feature-evaluation.md

 ## Volume ([source](https://kubernetes.io/docs/concepts/storage/volumes/))

 In general, Nextflow does not support specific storage backends (see [nextflow-io/nextflow #998](https://github.com/nextflow-io/nextflow/issues/998)).
 It is recommended that you provision any storage through a PersistentVolumeClaim and use the `volumeClaim` pod option.
+However, Nextflow does allow you to explicitly configure certain ephemeral volume types, such as `configMap` and `secret`.

 | Name                    | Notes                                                                 |
 | ----------------------- | --------------------------------------------------------------------- |